MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Service_Configuration.md

 ## Configure a database server

 * Used database: MariaDB
-* `yum -y install mariadb mariadb-server` will install database
+* `apt install mariadb-client mariadb-server` will install database
 * `systemctl start mariadb` will start database
 * `mysql -u root -p` will connect to database as root database user
   * Default password is blank